sodiboo/system/README.md

 Heya!
-This is my personal system configuration.
-It might contain more stuff in the future.
+This repo contains the system configuration for all the computers i control.

-For now, it handles two computers:
+Currently, it handles three computers: `sodium`, `lithium`, and `oxygen`.
+The first two are personal machines i own, and the third is a VPS.

 ### sodium